A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 For us at GrowthMentor, it was a combination of our vetting process and super comprehensive mentor profile pages that gave background info on what tools they were good at.

-So how do you build this thing?
+But how do you build an online marketplace?

-You’ve got two choices here.
+You’ve got two choices when building a marketplace platform.

 This option is much easier if you are one of the following (or ideally a combination thereof):